sascha-dibbern/Hugiki/README.md

 # What is Hugiki ?

 Hugiki is a WYSIWYW (what you see, is what you __want__) editing frontend for creating Hugo-based websites.
-Using Hugiki helps to reduce page-editing turnaround time when building Hugo-based webpages and provide a better "look and feel" experience comapred to the ordinary manual approach.
+Using Hugiki helps to reduce page-editing turnaround time as all the editing and preview happens in the same browser.
+When building Hugo-based webpages it provide an integrated "look and feel" experience compared to the ordinary manual approach, so Hugo beginners also better can relate to website building process.

 ## What is Hugo ?